recurly/recurly-client-ruby/README.md

 ```

 ## Multi-Threaded Configuration
-If you are using the client in a multi-threaded environment and require a different configuration per thread you can use the following within the threads context:
+If you are using the client in a multi-threaded environment and require a different configuration per thread you can use the following within the thread's context:

 ``` ruby
 Recurly.config({